ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 # Navigating the CORECONF structure.

-As we saw, the CORECONF data is structures is structured as a tree.
+As we saw, the CORECONF data  is structured as a tree.
 The {{Fig-coreconf-ex}} gives an example for the example module described {{Fig-YDM}}.
 The numbers are the SID associated to the YANG Data Model. {{I-D.ietf-core-comi}} defines how queries are made on this structure to get the full tree or a sub tree.

 ~~~~~~